Licensing

 The licensure process for perfusionists is:

-Once the application is complete (license verifications, databank queries, SBI report, and all other requested information has been received) the application is sent to Perfusionist Advisory Committee (PAC) member for review.
+- Once the application is complete (license verifications, databank queries, SBI report, and all other requested information has been received) the application goes through the Quality Assurance final review stage.

-If the application or SBI report reveals negative information, the applicant may be asked to come for an interview with the PAC.
+- If the application or SBI report reveals negative information, the applicant may be asked to come for an interview with the Perfusionist Advisory Committee (PAC).
+The PAC will determine a recommendation on licensure.

 Polysomnography Registration